-Based on the existing 23rd Avenue setback to the top of coastal bluff of approximately 3 to acceptable from a geotechnical perspective.
+Based on the existing 23" Avenue setback to the top of coastal bluff of approximately 3 to 4 ft., it is our opinion that a 5 fool setback for the new driveway to the top of bluff is acceptable from a geotechnical perspective.
 Erosion control measures should be implemented on the outboard side of the proposed driveway.